 The entire state of New York is moving to ban all flavored vape products by way of an emergency order.
-Governor Andrew Cuomo issued this executive order to take flavored vape products off the shelves in light of mysterious lung disease from vaping that has caused the death of 6 people.
+Governor Andrew Cuomo issued this executive order to take flavored vape products off the shelves in light of a mysterious lung disease from vaping that has caused the death of 6 people.

 Vape products, namely the Juul, have been promoting themselves as ‘healthier’ alternative to smoking cigarettes.
 As a result, many long-time smokers have turned to e-cigarettes to kick their bad habit.
 Turns out, vaping is just as bad, if not worse.
 Even teenagers are getting their hands on vape products, which is alarming.